jvheeswijck/sim-subs/README.md

 ## Description
 This is my fourth project I began during my studies at Metis (a data science bootcamp).
 It aims to create a recommendation engine to suggest subreddits.
-The initial version uses nnmf for topic modelling to gauge the user's interests from their reddit comments and compare them to a database of subreddits.
+The initial version uses nmf for topic modelling to gauge the user's interests from their reddit comments and compare them to a database of subreddits.
-It uses the topic of users comments and the sentiment to create a list of recommendations.
+Using the topics extracted from users comments and the sentiment to create a list of recommendations.

 Future versions will improve recommendations by incorporating an engagement score and slider for those that prefer to lurk vs those that actively post and comment. dditionally, social network integration is a desired addition however I do not know if I will get